Wabi-Studios/wabi-realm/examples/README.md

 ### Draw

-This is a simple drawing app designed to show off the collaborative features of the [Realm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).
+This is a simple drawing app designed to show off the collaborative features of the [WabiRealm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).

 Any number of users may draw on a single shared canvas in any given moment, with contributions from other devices appearing on the canvas in real-time.

 #### Installation Instructions

-1. [Download the macOS version](https://realm.io/docs/realm-mobile-platform/get-started/) of the Realm Mobile Platform.
+1. [Download the macOS version](https://realm.io/docs/realm-mobile-platform/get-started/) of the WabiRealm Mobile Platform.
-2. Run a local instance of the Realm Mobile Platform.
+2. Run a local instance of the WabiRealm Mobile Platform.
-3. Open the Realm Object Server Dashboard in your browser by visiting 'http://localhost:9080'.
+3. Open the WabiRealm Object Server Dashboard in your browser by visiting 'http://localhost:9080'.
 4. Create a user account with the email 'demo@realm.io' and the password 'password'.
 5. Build the Draw app and deploy it to iOS devices on the same network as your Mac.

 ## iOS (Swift)

-In the `ios/swift/RealmExamples.xcodeproj` project, you will find the following examples:
+In the `ios/swift/WabiRealmExamples.xcodeproj` project, you will find the following examples:

 ### GettingStarted.playground

-This is a Swift Playground that goes over a few Realm basics.
+This is a Swift Playground that goes over a few WabiRealm basics.

 ### Simple

-This app covers several introductory concepts about Realm.
+This app covers several introductory concepts about WabiRealm.
 Without any UI distractions, just a little console output.

 ### TableView

-This app demonstrates how Realm can be the data source for UITableViews.
+This app demonstrates how WabiRealm can be the data source for UITableViews.

 You can add rows by tapping the add button and remove rows by swiping right-to-left.